PintoGideon/notes/React/GettingStarted.md

 If a user visits a page on the site they can't access because they are not logged in, we redirect them to /login.
 When they log in, we should send them back to whichever page they came from.
 In order to do this, Login needs some way to know where the user came from.

+### What is Dynamic Routing?

+Routing that takes place as your app is rendering,